WeiZhenLim/CSharp-Documentation/C_Sharp_Notes_And_Guidelines.md

 ### ***Place Using Directives Outside Namespace Declaration***

-When a using directive is outside a namespace devlaration, that imported namespace is its fully qualified name.
+When a using directive is outside a namespace declaration, that imported namespace is its fully qualified name.
 In addition to that, it is much more easier to use, read, and less prone to error.

 ```cs
 using Azure;